hardwario/docs/chester/firmware-sdk/github-actions-ci.md

 :::

-First we will name the job and set the runner to `ubuntu-latest` and container to the `hardwario/nrf-connect-sdk-build:v2.2.0-6`.
+First, we will name the job and set the runner to `ubuntu-latest` and the container to the `hardwario/nrf-connect-sdk-build:v2.2.0-6`.
 This setup ensures that you have all the needed tools for the compilation of the firmware.

 ```
 jobs: